Pre-K & Preschool theme ideas for Halloween and Pumpkins

 Place a few small objects from the classroom into a plastic trick-or-treat pumpkin.
 Pass the pumpkin around the circle.
 Each child will take one object from the pumpkin and identify its beginning sound.
 For example, S for scissors, M for Marker, etc.

-After going on a field trip to the Pumpkin Patch, children make a book about their experience.
+After going on a field trip to the Pumpkin Patch, children create a journal page about their experience.
+Get these journal pages in the Pre-K Writing Journals Bundle.

 Pumpkin Math Activities